GauravPandeyLab/ensemble_integration/README.md

 # Sample data

-We uploaded the sample data used in the paper on [zenodo](https://zenodo.org/record/5880168).
+We uploaded the sample data used in the paper to [zenodo](https://zenodo.org/record/5880168).

 The compressed zip files `PFP.zip` contains the input data used for EI.